ThanGerlek/startup/README.md

   WebSocket communication (ex. during gameplay)
 - *Persistent data*: usernames, game states, authtokens, and other data is stored in the browser's localStorage

+## Web Services deliverable

+Account registration and login has been fully implemented (albeit not yet cryptographically securely) using login and register service endpoints.
+(Login information is persistent across browser sessions but not server restart.)

+Note: I did not have enough time to fully implement the request/create/join game system, so those endpoints are still a work in progress.

+- *HTTP service with Node.js and `express`*: All connections to the server pass through `express` endpoints.
+- *Frontend calls backend service endpoints*: Login and account registration use fully functional endpoints.
+- *Static middleware for frontend*: All public HTML and .js files are served using `express`.
+- *Calls to third party endpoints*: The "you lost" page shows a suitable inspirational quote.

 ## CSS deliverable

 I added CSS styling using Bootstrap on every page to create a simple but nice design that I'm happy with (although I'm